dduriba/dduriba.github.io/_posts/English/2025-01-12-cyberpunk-2077-computer-messages.md

 <br><br>
 <span class="pen-bold">To: Barry Lewis</span>
 <hr class="cyberpunk-hr">
-Hey Barry,
+Hey Barry,<br>
-<br><br>
 Just wanted to check in - see if everything's OK.
 The way you just quit all of a sudden... was that because of Andrew?
 I'm sure he was a great guy and all, but... life goes on.
 There are lots of good people out there.
-Who's gonna protect them if hardworking blues like you go quitting the force?
+Who's gonna protect them if hardworking blues like you go quitting the force?<br>
-<br><br>
 Nadia
 </span>
 </div>